HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Occupational Medicine Clinics/Centers.

 Preventive Services: Conduct pre-employment physicals, health screenings (like vision and hearing tests), and vaccinations to prevent future injuries and health issues.

-Drug & Alcohol Testing: Perform screenings for pre-employment, random, or post-accident testing to comply with regulatory and workplace policies.
+Drug & Alcohol Testing: Conduct pre-employment, random, and post-accident screenings to comply with regulatory and workplace policies.

 Wellness Programs: Offer employee health and wellness programs to improve overall well-being and reduce healthcare costs.